Advancing Direct Air Capture (DAC) for Community Benefit and Climate Action

 Direct Support for Your On-the-Ground Work

-If you want support for your on-the-ground work, but you’re not interested in the Digital Badge program, reach out to our Graduate Research Assistant - Alexandra Rodriguez Dalmau (arodriguezdalmau@gatech.edu) and we can find a time to chat!
+If you want support for your on-the-ground work, but you’re not interested in the Digital Badge program, reach out to our Community-Engaged Sustainability Project Manager - Alexandra Rodriguez Dalmau (arodriguezdalmau@gatech.edu) and we can find a time to chat!
 We’d be happy to chat and explore ways to support your work.